 - A completed first degree of good standing from an accredited university, equivalent to a British Bachelor’s degree.

 - An acceptable level of English language proficiency.
-The minimum requirement is an overall band score of 6.5 in the IELTS (Academic) for UKVI qualification.
+The minimum requirement is an overall band score of 6.5 in the IELTS for UKVI (Academic) qualification, and a minimum of 6.0 in each sub-score.
+Please note the IELTS for UKVI (Academic) is the only test we can accept.
+We will not accept IELTS Academic as this is a different test.
 Please see the Tier 4 requirement below for exemptions.

 - Exposure to the academic study of Islam, the social sciences or the humanities is desirable.

 - Shortlisted applicants will be interviewed and will be required to sit a written examination.